pskl/toku/README.md

 # Toku

-Toku (which comes from 'Tokumei' in Japanese) is a gem originally designed to anonymize a production database in order to feed a staging database with similar properties.
+Toku (which comes from 'Tokumei' 匿名 in Japanese) is a gem originally designed to anonymize a database in order to feed a another database with same columns but with filtered row contents.

 ## Installation